Benazepril/hydrochlorothiazide (By mouth)

 Lotensin HCTThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to benazepril, another ACE inhibitor, hydrochlorothiazide, or a sulfa drug, or if you are pregnant.
+Do not use it if you had an allergic reaction to benazepril, hydrochlorothiazide, another ACE inhibitor, or a sulfa drug, or if you are pregnant or cannot pass urine, or if you have a history of angioedema.

 How to Use This Medicine: